 Step 1: set up a free order & pay account

-Step 2: create your menus
+Step 2: create your online ordering menu

 Step 3: print your QR codes

 There is, alas, no way that we know of to print something for free.
-(Local libraries tend to have a going rate of 10p per page…)
+But here are some tips: